alecngai/NSUS_BI_Assessment/README.md

 Winner assigns a player who won the pot, and this string can be pulled from the Players table using player ID. <br />
 Pot is a float value determining the total amount of money in the pot. <br />
 WinLoss shows the players' win-loss value. <br />
+Leaderboard_points is the amount of points earned towards leaderboard <br />
 Insurance shows insurance won on the hand.  <br />